(This article is part 3 of the Content Marketing Strategy for Absolute Beginners article series.)

 Level One: Beginners Learning to Become a Publishing Company

 If you're regularly or semi-regularly publishing basic types of content and promoting them to the audiences available to you, you are practicing content marketing on a beginner level.
-When we say 'basic types of content', we mean company news or simple informative articles, project updates and the like.
+When we say 'basic types of content', we mean company news, sales and marketing articles, company announcements, project updates and the like.

 In our lingo, any practice that involves creating content regularly for the purposes of generating business leads technically and practically is content marketing (although on a very rudimentary level).
 However, if you googled content marketing or content marketing strategy, the first hundred or so results would beg to strongly disagree to call you a content marketer.
 To them, you're a boring company, dumping boring corporate news on the internet.
 What we call content seems to be the unworthy kind of content, given our observation that basic types of content are rarely mentioned in the highest ranking articles.